Please make a selection based on the filter :

 Literary museum honouring the life and work of Lessing who lived and worke in theis late baroque “mini pace” from 1777 until his death.
 Her wrote many works hear including “Natan the Wise”.

-After five years of renovation, the Hildesheim Cathedral Museum is reopened to visitors.
-Outstanding exhibits of treasury art belonging to the UNESCO World Heritage Site are showcased in the completely redesigned rooms.
+The Hildesheim Cathedral Museum showcases outstanding exhibits of treasury art belonging to the UNESCO World Heritage.

 The Imperial Palace, built between 1040 and 1050 during the reign of Heinrich III, is a unique secular architecture monument.
 For more than 200 years German and European history was made here.
 In the St. Ulrich Chapel at the south end a stone sarcophagus with the figure of Heinrich III on the cover houses the gold capsule containing the heart of the emperor, who died in 1056.